leaf-node/swirlnet.make-population/API.md

         population.getCurrentGenerationNumber()

-Returns a list of internal cell states ordered by phenotype cell number:
+Returns a list of internal node states ordered by phenotype node number:

-        net.getCellStates()
+        net.getNodeStates()

-Returns the number of cells in the network:
+Returns the number of nodes in the network:

-        net.getCellCount()
+        net.getNodeCount()

 Returns the genomeID of the network which may be used for setting fitness: